bamlab/dev-standards/backend/django/create-model-and-api.mo.md

 > **Note**: Here is an article that goes into more detail [How to Create Django Data Migrations](https://simpleisbetterthancomplex.com/tutorial/2017/09/26/how-to-create-django-data-migrations.html)

 #### What you can check!

-- [ ] You can now check that the migrations are run and that the model exists in the database:
+> **CHECK 1**: You can now check that the migrations are run and that the model exists in the database:

 ```bash
 python3 manage.py showmigrations
 ```

-- [ ] You should see the last migration in the list.
+> **CHECK 1**: You should see the last migration in the list.
-- [ ] You could also go in the database and check that the table has been created:
+> **CHECK 2**: You could also go in the database and check that the table has been created:

 ```
 python3 manage.py dbshell
 ```

-- In the shell display the table (in case of psql `\d`) and check the existence of your model.
+* In the shell display the table (in case of psql `\d`) and check the existence of your model.
 More info [here](https://docs.djangoproject.com/en/2.0/ref/django-admin/#dbshell)

 ### Add permissions to a group _(~10 min)_